Pho is a popular Vietnamese noodle soup consisting of broth, rice noodles, vegetables and meat.

 2 limes, cut in wedges

-Bring the first set of ingredients to a boil.
+Bring all soup ingredients to a boil.
 As soon as it is boiled, turn off the heat.
 Discard the cheesecloth bag.